aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-For the description of this property, please see [getColumnHeaderCaption()](../../com.aspose.cells/pivottable\#getColumnHeaderCaption--)
+Gets the Column Header Caption of the PivotTable.

 **Parameters:**
 | Parameter | Type | Description |